 The drawback of course will be the premium pricing when compared to the petrol-powered versions that were previously available to lease through the Motability Scheme, but otherwise, a lot of boxes have been ticked here.

-Expected Volvo XC40 Recharge Pure Electric Motability launch date: TBC
+Volvo XC40 Recharge Pure Electric Motability launch date: Order Now

 Rumours of a vehicle similar to the recently announced Volvo EX30 have been doing the rounds since 2017, so it's great to be able to finally see what this new baby EV is all about.